 I think a better understanding of the test threshold can help us here as well.
 When integrating clinical decision rules into the EHR, I would not display the result as a binary: based on this rule you should or shouldn’t perform a test.
 I would use the data to present the physician (and patient) with a pretest probability and display that right next to the calculated test threshold for the relevant disease process.

 That way, if the probability of PE based on a validated rule is 2.1%, but the physician, based on years of clinical experience, thinks that this patient isn’t well represented by the statistics and actually has a lower chance of PE, there is room for clinical discussion and judgement.
 It makes sense to apply judgement when you are working with probabilities close to the test-threshold.
 However, if a clinician thinks a patient is low risk, but the validated tools indicates a 30% chance of PE, that would provide the clinician with a chance to readjust her gestalt, realizing that there are times when statistics are more powerful than one individual’s grey matter.

 Clearly, we need to address the issue of variance in medical practice.
 The care you receive should not vary drastically based on the physician you are randomly assigned that day.
 However, we need to be wary of overly simplistic tools that simply cannot compete with the expertise of an experienced clinician.
 I am sure we will see clinical decision tools integrated into EHRs more frequently in the future.
 To see this done appropriately, we need to consider patient important clinical outcomes, and we all need to understand the concept of the test threshold.

 Although we like these rules because the seem to provide certainty, medicine is in fact full of diagnostic uncertainty.
 For a discussion of how we should communicate that diagnostic uncertainty, see this post.

-Justin Morgenstern.
-Embedding decision tools into the electronic record, First10EM, 2017.
+Morgenstern, J. Embedding decision tools into the electronic record, First10EM, July 18, 2017.
 Available at: